Overview: PMI-RMP PMI-Risk Management Professional

 Course Objectives

-- Understand risk management principles concepts, processes, tools and techniques
+• Understand the risk management concepts, approach and techniques

 Outlines